 More character-specific, but when the Pleiades first arrive, Mirai is seen clinging to Saki, and also seems gleeful at the fact she's paired with Saki and Kazumi in their search.
 It's mostly ignored at the time, but guess who's shown to have a Violently Protective Girlfriend streak for Saki six chapters later?

 In Chapter 6 Kazumi turns Yuuri into some bizarre witch/human hybrid.
-This ultimately foreshadows Kazumi's own nature as witch meat stuffed into a human body.
+This ultimately foreshadows Kazumi's own nature as something similar.

 Waaay back in Chapter 4, Kyuubey appears and says "I wonder if you'll do so well this time?"
 He's referring to the fact that Kazumi is their thirteenth attempt at reviving Kazusa.

 Genre Savvy: In some ways, the things the Pleiades do sounds remarkably logical, after learning the full truth behind what it means to be a Magical Girl.
 They separate as many Magical Girls from their Soul Gems as possible, keeping their progression into Witches frozen while they work on a way to prevent them from ever turning, which keeps more Witches from being created.
 When one of their number becomes a Witch and dies, they preserve her body and Grief Seed in an attempt to resurrect her without turning to more wishes.
 And as soon as they learn Kyuubey's true nature, they lock him out of their city in a way that prevents him from making any more contracts in the area.
 Even Kyubey admits that their attempt to make Juubey capable of purifying Soul Gems wasn't a bad idea.
 Sadly, this being the franchise it is, none of it works.

 Genre Shift: Much like it's parent series, it initially appears to be a straightforward magical girl series with a heavier emphasis on comedy and Fanservice.
 This only lasts for three chapters.